Author: admin

 Qatchr calculates key metrics for you

-With a solution from Qatchr, you don't have to manually calculate relevant key figures and make your own credit rating based on these.
+With a solution from Qatchr, you don't have to manually calculate relevant key figures and make your own credit rating based on them.
 Qatchr performs the analysis for you and based on it, we create a nuanced credit check.
 We calculate all the important key figures for you and show the historical development.
 This gives you a complete overview of your customer's or supplier's finances.
 At the same time, we calculate the company's credit score, credit maximum and maximum number of credit days, which you can use to draw up a sensible credit policy.

 Read more